 How To Successfully Take a Social Media Break This Holiday Season

 You might lose hours of your day (or your precious sleep time) scrolling through your social media feeds.
-Or you might be using it as an escape, clicking over every time you don't want to do or think of something else.
+Or you might be using it as an escape, clicking over every time you don't want to do or think about something else.
 Many people find themselves feeling down after using social media but still can't get away.

 When this happens, it's time to take a break.
 The holiday season is the perfect time to put down your phone, disconnect from your social feeds, and spend time just with those you truly know and love.

 We know, it's tougher than it sounds.
-How do you stop yourself from clicking over to Facebook without thinking?
+How do you stop yourself from clicking over to Instagram or TikTok without thinking?
 How do you avoid getting caught up in online drama and discussions with all your favorite people?
 How do you stop scrolling when it's taken over your life?
 Don't worry, you're not alone.
 With these tips, you can successfully take a break from your social media this holiday season and achieve that inner peace you need to face the next year of your life with mental health, energy, and focus.

 Get Ready to Take a Break